Victor K. McElheny Award

 Entries for the 2021 McElheny Award will be accepted beginning December 1, 2020, and ending January 31, 2021.
 One winning work will receive a $5,000 prize.

 To encourage wide participation, we define “local or regional” broadly.
-Only outlets with a large staff and emphasis on a national audience will be excluded.
+Only outlets with a large staff and emphasis on a national audience are excluded.
 We will accept entries on local or state-level topics from newspapers, small magazines and digital sites, broadcasters, podcasters, even bloggers.

-The Victor K. McElheny award was made possible by the generous support of Victor K. McElheny and his wife, Ruth McElheny, and by the Rita Allen Foundation.
+The Victor K. McElheny award is made possible by the generous support of Victor K. McElheny and his wife, Ruth McElheny, and the Rita Allen Foundation.

 Entries for the Victor K. McElheny award may be submitted by an individual or by a representative of a publication.
 An entry may consist of a single story or a series of up to three stories on a single theme.
 An individual or publication may enter no more than three separate submissions.